Why Plastic Injection Molding Is Useful

-The best and low cost alternative to metal, which is expensive, and glass, is plastic.
-Plastic is known for its durability, rust resistance, and toughness despite its being low in density.
-If you use thermoplastic, it is possible to produce complex shapes at a much lower cost than any other material.
+Plastic is a low cost alternative to expensive metal and glass.
+Plastic is durable, rust-free and very tough considering that it is low in density.
+In particular, thermoplastic allows manufacturers to produce very complex shapes at a much lower cost than other materials.
 Taking on any shape is possible with thermoplastic because it is pliable and it hardens upon cooling.
 In order to reduce brittleness when plastic is exposed to very cold temperatures, additives are added.
-Reheating the finished product will allow you to change the form of its shape.
+And when a product is finished, you can reheat it to form other shapes.

-Scrap plastic can still be used for other important parts and components.
+Other parts and components can be made from waste plastic.
 Scrap plastic and virgin plastic are of the same quality.
 Waste is minimized or almost eliminated.

-Labor cost for using injection molding is a lot lower than what it would cost to mold plastic by hand.
+Injection molding labor cost is a lot lower than molding plastic by hand.
 There is high productivity with injection molding and it produces products at a much faster rate.

 Despite its bad reputation as being non-biodegradable, plastics are highly recyclable and plants often use discarded and unused plastic parts.

-Molded plastic products are often the only solution where metal and glass cannot be used.
-Industries like automotive, oil, gas, and electronics use plastic on a regular basis.
+If metal and glass cannot be used in certain applications they use molded plastic products.
+Plastic is used by industries like automotive, oil, gas, and electronics on a regular basis.